Alchus/scout-stuff/03-Second-Class.md

 ```
 9a	Explain the three R's of personal safety and protection.
 ```
+* ✅ 6/27/2022

+Scouting trains its youth to **recognize** abuse, **respond** in the moment to protect themselves, and **report** it to adults.

+*For me, this applies somewhat differently.
+On occasions I may interact with kids, I should be aware of best practices for preventing abuse, and should take action in response to information that may indicate abuse is occurring.*

 ```
 9b	Describe bullying; tell what the appropriate response is to someone who is bullying you or another person.
 ```

+* ✅ 6/27/2022

+Bullying can take many forms, including verbal, social, and physical.
+It can occur one-on-one, in groups, or online.

+Possible signs of bullying include symptoms of depression, avoidant social isolation or social anxiety, anger, or carrying a weapon for self-defence.

+Adults have a responsibility to intervene to protect kids from bullying.
+The appropriate response strategies vary by situation, but have three main components:

+* Communicate to the victim(s) that the bullying is not their fault and that you will act to prevent it from continuing.
+* Communicate to the bullies that their actions are not acceptable, are dishonorable, and may lead to consequences for them.
+* Act to prevent further bullying.
+This can range from increased supervision to completely removing the bully from the situation.

+Adults should communicate information about bullying to parents and other adults in the situation.

 ##	SCOUT SPIRIT
 ```